-For tires to operate properly, their weight must be evenly distributed around the wheel.
-Otherwise they end up bouncing down the road rather than rolling smoothly.
+For tires to operate properly, their weight must be evenly distributed around the wheel so they can roll smoothly down the road.
+In contrast, unbalanced tires tend to bounce along the road rather than delivering a smooth ride.
 This unwanted bouncing can lead to a number of problems that compromise the tire’s structural integrity and your safety.

 - Excessive vibration.
 When all four tires are balanced, the drive will be smooth and the steering easy.
 When one or more tires gets out of balance, it can cause a vibration throughout the vehicle, even when driving on well-paved roads.
 This vibration can make it harder to steer and control the car, and makes for an uncomfortable driving experience.